shawna-p/mysterious-messenger/docs/chatrooms.rst

         # Dialogue will go here
         return

-To learn how to make this chatroom appear in your game, check out [[INSERT LINK HERE]].
+To learn how to make this chatroom appear in your game, check out :ref:`Setting up a Route`.

 Writing Chatroom Dialogue